 Paying for Unnecessary Features

-Usually, commercial CRMs offer a wide range of features that in reality are just a few uses.
+Usually, commercial CRMs offer a wide range of features for sales that in reality are just a few uses.
 The downside to it is that you are going to pay money for them.
 Commercial subscriptions are designed in such a way that you will have to buy an advanced subscription just so you would have that one feature that you need.
 Cheaper versions just won’t offer this feature.

 If you don’t have a technical background, then some difficulties in setting up CRM may arise.